 C. All elected officers and directors shall be a resident of the State of North Dakota during their terms of office or in a city in a neighbor state, that city shall share a common border with its sister city in North Dakota.
 Examples of such cities are Fargo – Moorhead and Grand Forks – East Grand Forks.

 D. To avoid undue influence and any potential conflict of interest, no more than one member from a household shall serve concurrent terms as a member of the executive board.

 E. To avoid conflict of interest officers shall not hold office while serving as an officer in another consumer organization of the blind.

-D. Each officer shall perform all duties normally associated with the office according to Roberts Rules of Order Revised and any additional duties assigned by the convention or the executive board.
+Section 4.
+Each officer shall perform all duties normally associated with the office according to Roberts Rules of Order Revised and any additional duties assigned by the the executive board or convention.

 A. NDAB shall have an executive board composed of the president, vice president, secretary, treasurer, development director, immediate past president and three (3) board directors.
 A majority of all members of the board shall be blind or visually impaired.

 B. The elected and listed officers (6) and board directors (3) shall constitute the voting members of the Executive Board.